DuncanRae/PhishCounter/README.md

 ### 4. Place the HTML and PHP files into the web directory

-Go onto the /var/www/html/ direcroty and use sudo nano filename.html the create the files.
+Go onto the /var/www/html/ direcroty and use "sudo nano filename.html" to create the files.
 Paste the contents of the files forom this page into nano.
 Control-O saves, then Control-X quits.

-The index.html file is set up to look like the Google page.
+The index-google.html file is set up to look like the Google page.
 There is a index-microsoft.html file which you can use if you are working in a Microsoft environment.
+Choose the appropriate one and copy it's contents to index.html on the server.

 Create the counter.txt file.
 ```bash